Schedule Service

 Before any tools come out, our process begins with a thorough home assessment.
 This isn’t just a quick glance.
 A technician will evaluate your home’s specific needs to recommend the perfect furnace.
 We’ll look at the size of your home, the condition of your air ducts, and the quality of your insulation services.
 This step is critical because it ensures your new furnace is the right size (not too big or too small) to heat your space efficiently.
 An improperly sized unit can lead to higher energy bills and a shorter lifespan.
 This detailed evaluation allows us to give you an exact price and a tailored solution that fits your home perfectly.

-What Happens During the Installation
+The Day Of: What the Installation Involves

 On installation day, our team gets to work on the main event: the heating replacement and installation.
 We always start by protecting your home, laying down drop cloths and wearing shoe covers to keep your space clean.
 The first major step is to safely disconnect and remove your old furnace.
 Once it’s out of the way, we’ll prepare the area for the new unit.
 This might involve making small adjustments to your home’s ductwork or electrical connections to ensure a perfect fit.
 Then, we install the new furnace, carefully connecting it to the fuel line, electrical system, and ductwork according to manufacturer specifications and local codes.

-Final Testing and Safety Checks
+Finishing Up: Final Tests and Safety Checks

 After the new furnace is in place, we move on to the most important phase: testing and safety checks.
 We don’t consider the job done until we’ve verified that everything is working correctly and safely.
 Our technician will perform a series of tests to ensure the system operates at peak performance.
 This includes checking for gas leaks, confirming proper airflow, and testing all safety controls.
 We’ll also calibrate the thermostat and walk you through how to use your new system.
 This final check guarantees your furnace is ready to keep your family warm and safe all winter long.